Heran Darwin Lab - Microbiology

 The task of finding new drugs and drug targets is hindered by the fact that Mtb is dangerous and slow growing, requiring 2-3 weeks to form colonies on solid media.
 Furthermore, due to the highly infectious nature of the pathogen, all work must be performed in a biosafety level-3 facility.
 Taken together, Mtb is one of the most significant and challenging organisms to study.

 Mycobacterial resistance to host defenses: the bacterial proteasome.
-Mtb proteasome activity is required virulence in mice, linking protein degradation to pathogenesis.
-Proteolysis by the Mtb proteasome requires the 20S proteasome core protease, Pup (prokaryotic ubiquitin-like protein), Mpa (Mycobacterium proteasomal ATPase), PafA (proteasome accessory factor A), and Dop (deamidase of Pup).
-The 20S core is a barrel shaped chamber with proteolytic activity.
-Mpa forms hexamers with ATPase activity similar to eukaryotic proteasomal ATPases, and is thought to cap the base of the 20S core.
+Mtb proteasome activity is required for NO-resistance and virulence in mice, linking protein degradation to pathogenesis.
+Proteolysis by the Mtb proteasome requires the 20S proteasome core protease, Pup (prokaryotic ubiquitin-like protein), Mpa (mycobacterial proteasome ATPase), PafA (proteasome accessory factor A), and Dop (deamidase of Pup).
+The 20S core particle is a barrel shaped chamber with proteolytic activity.
+Mpa forms hexamers with ATPase activity similar to eukaryotic proteasomal ATPases that cap the bases of 20S core particle proteases.
 Dop and PafA are required for the conjugation of Pup to proteins to target them to the proteasome.
-Importantly, 20S core, mpa, dop, and pafA mutants cannot cause lethal infections in mice.
-Although it is clear that proteasome activity is required for the pathogenesis of Mtb, we do not fully understand why.
+Importantly, mutants defective for proteasomal degradation do not cause lethal infections in mice.

-Bacterial ubiquitin-proteasome system.
-Small protein modifiers like ubiquitin and SUMO are extensively studied in eukaryotes but had not been found in prokaryotes until relatively recently.
+Small protein modifiers like ubiquitin and SUMO are extensively studied in eukaryotes but had not been found in prokaryotes.
 Pup is the first protein-to-protein post-translational modifier to be identified in prokaryotes.
-The Mtb enzymes involved in "pupylation" share little to no structural or enzymatic features with the eukaryotic ubiquitin systems.
+Mtb enzymes involved in "pupylation" share no structural or enzymatic features with the eukaryotic ubiquitin and ubiquitin-like systems, making them attractive targets for drug development.

-M. tuberculosis and copper.
-We recently identified a copper-responsive regulon that is dependent on proteasome function and is unique to pathogenic Mycobacterium species.
+Tuberculosis and copper.
+We identified a copper-responsive regulon that is dependent on proteasome function for expression, and is unique to pathogenic Mycobacterium species.
 RicR (regulated in copper repressor) regulates five promoters that drive the expression of several genes whose functions are largely unknown.
 We are currently working to characterize the function of several gene products of this regulon.
-We are also trying to understand why a pathogen like Mtb, which lives exclusively in humans, needs to respond to copper.
-Data from several labs suggest that vertebrate hosts use copper to battle invading pathogens, and bacteria have developed mechanisms to resist this host defense.
+We are also trying to understand why a pathogen like Mtb, which lives exclusively in mammals, needs to respond to copper.
+It is an intriguing possibility that vertebrate hosts use copper to battle invading pathogens, and bacteria have developed mechanisms to resist this host defense.
+Finally, we are working to understand the link between copper resistance and proteasome-dependent degradation.

 Shi X, Festa RA, loerger TR, Butler-Wu S, Sacchettini JC, Darwin KH, Samanovic MI.